wareya/LOH/README.md

 ### Lookback

+(outdated, now a hybrid of this and LZ4, will rewrite later)

 The LZSS-style layer works strictly with bytes, not with a bitstream.

 Each byte instruction sequence defines a distance term and a length term.
 If the distance term is zero, the length term is interpreted as a number of literal bytes to decode (plus one), which follow the byte instruction sequence.
 If the distance term is not zero, then the length and distance are interpreted as a lookback command (with size plus four).